mathewpareles/LLM-Research/README.md

 ## Quantum Computers and Differential Equations

-In my undergraduate, I studied how to use Quantum Computers to solve Partial Differential Equations (PDEs) like the Heat Equation and Burger's Equation.
+In my undergrad at Cornell, I came up with ways to use Quantum Computers to solve Partial Differential Equations.
 Here are some of the simulations of the Heat and Advection Equations that I created.
 The code is written in Qiskit, so you can run it on actual an Quantum Computer.
+The inaccuracies come from the fact that the Advection Equation is not naturally represented on the Quantum Circuits that we use, and this is a largely unsolved problem in the literature.

 <p align="center">